-In one case, our law firm represented two people whose car was hit by a semi truck as both vehicles were traveling in the same direction on a four-lane highway.
+In one case, our law firm represented two people whose car was hit by a semi-trailer as both vehicles were traveling in the same direction on a four-lane highway.
 The impact sent our clients’ car spinning out of control.
 It went through the median, striking another vehicle head on.
-The husband, the passenger, suffered multiple fractures and traumatic brain injury.
+The husband, the passenger, suffered multiple fractures and permanent brain damage.

 After we were able to do the reconstruction, we hired an animationist to do an animation of the accident.
-With this, we were able to demonstrate how the accident occurred and ultimately resolved the case.
-Below is the animation.
+With this, we were able to demonstrate how the collision occurred and ultimately resolved the case.

-Two truck drivers were hospitalized in Stafford on Thursday after colliding on at the intersection of 30th Avenue and U.S. 50.
-The semi trucks collided as one driver was making a u-turn.
+Two big rig drivers were hospitalized in Stafford on Thursday after colliding on at the intersection of 30th Avenue and U.S. 50.
+The semi-tractors collided as one driver was making a u-turn.
 According to the Highway Patrol, both Mr. Peters, 42, and Mr. Dewindt, 70, were taken to Stafford County Hospital for possible injuries and known injuries respectively.

 The number of traffic fatalities rose to 35,092 people, a 7.2% increase from 2014.
 This increase, though deviating slightly by category, shows traffic deaths rising in almost every category.

-A couple from Bloomington were injured in an accident with a logging truck.
+A couple from Bloomington were injured in an accident with a logging rig.
 A fully loaded 1987 Peterbuilt 359 logging truck was moving eastbound on Caribou Trail to go northbound on Highway 61 in Cook County.
-The truck and trailer rolled onto its side, which spilled logs across the highway.
+The vehicle rolled onto its side, which spilled logs across the highway.
 At about 1:39 p.m., a 2009 Honda Accord was traveling northbound on Highway 61 and hit the logs on the roadway.
 The Honda went into the east ditch.
 The wife, who was driving the car, suffered non-life-threatening injuries.
 The husband, a passenger in the Honda, was seriously injured in the crash.

 A mother and her two teenage children were injured in a crash in Sardinia.
-The accident happened around 1:45 p.m. at the intersection of Genesse Road and Route 16.
-A semi tractor trailer moving east on Genesee ran through a stop sign.
+The collision happened around 1:45 p.m. at the intersection of Genesse Road and Route 16.
+A tractor trailer moving east on Genesee ran through a stop sign.

-Three people were injured, two seriously, after a four vehicle accident.
-The accident was triggered by a semi truck hitting a car stopped for a red light on westbound U.S. 30.
-The big rig rear-ended a Dodge Neon, which sent the car into a second semi-tractor trailer.
+Three people were injured, two seriously, after a four vehicle collision, which was triggered by a semi hitting a car stopped for a red light on westbound U.S. 30.
+The big rig rear-ended a Dodge Neon, which sent the car into a second tractor trailer.
 The first semi also hit a Jeep after the initial impact.
-Immediately after the impact, the Neon and the first semi burst into flames.
+Immediately after the impact, the Neon and the first big rig burst into flames.